The Death Of Caesar

 As a last note I find it interesting that Barry Strauss calls his book “The Death Of Caesar“.
 He does not call it an assassination.
 I have to wonder if he was born in Ancient Rome would have been one of the conspirators.

 I didn´t want to babble on but ended up doing so anyway.
 “The Death Of Caesar” is worth the read for historians or the curious.
 This is a truly fascinating part of history and I really enjoyed this book.
 There are lessons to be learned from history because history does repeat itself and this particular event is a good lesson or blueprint on how corruption infects wealthy powerful societies.
-If anything, the problems of Ancient Rome weren´t just Caesar and the ruling families because if that were the case Ancient Rome would have been cured of its problems with the death of Cassius of Parma.
+If anything, the problems of Ancient Rome weren´t just Caesar and the ruling families because if that were the case Ancient Rome would have been cured of its problems with the death of Cassius of Parma (who was the last conspirator to die).

 Written by John Appius Quill